Don’t listen to anyone who says you can’t get approved for life insurance with epilepsy.

 Step 3 IMPORTANT (often skipped by lazy brokers or those working in call centers)

-Your broker will reach out directly to underwriters at multiple insurance companies.
-The companies chosen initially will be based on your broker’s knowledge of the industry.
+Your independent agent will reach out directly to underwriters at multiple life insurance carriers.
+The companies chosen initially will be based on your agent’s knowledge of the industry.
 The ones most likely to respond favorably to your unique situation.
 This is especially important in high-risk cases.

 These will be anonymous applications to test the waters.
 This is considered a “pre-approval”.